guolisuccess-web/PreheatDriftMOS/README.md

-# Analysis of MOS Gas Sensor Baseline Drift under Sinusoidal Temperature Modulation
+# Analysis of MOS Gas Sensor Baseline Drift under Sinusoidal Temperature Modulation During Preheating Period

 ## 📖 Introduction

-This repository contains the source code and analysis tools for investigating the **baseline drift phenomenon** in Metal-Oxide-Semiconductor (MOS) gas sensors.
+This repository contains the source code for investigating the baseline drift phenomenon in Metal-Oxide-Semiconductor (MOS) gas sensors.
-Specifically, this study focuses on sensors operating under **Sinusoidal Temperature Modulation (STM)** across varying preheating durations.
+Specifically, this study focuses on sensors operating under Sinusoidal Temperature Modulation across varying preheating durations.

 The project aims to quantify the impact of preheating time on sensor stability and develop robust feature extraction methods to mitigate drift effects in gas detection tasks.